aaikedw/fada-import-specs/FADA-database-changes.md

 are currently manually filled through the web interface, if possible it would be useful to auto-update at least the “published_date” when finalising the resource processing  (in the updated overview table of the groups only this field will be publicly shown).
 Otherwise, the other option would be to include another “modified” timestamp (2.2) as done for the previous tables.

 ### 3.5 Updates to the regions table
 The current regions table consists of the fields: id, code, name, parent_id and distribution.
-To accommodate storing other types of area/region names, we would need a new field to store the region_type/area_prefix, which could be used to store TDWG codes as well as other codes provided through the DwC _locationID_ which has the format prefix:code.
+To accommodate storing other types of area/region names, we would need a new field to store the region_type/area_prefix, which could be used to store TDWG codes as well as other codes provided through the DwC _locationID_ which has the format prefix:code (see [GBIF documentation](http://rs.gbif.org/areas/) on this topic).
 In addition, as the DwC-A files can both contain a locationID and a countryCode, the latter field would need to be added to the regions table as well.

 In terms of organisation of the tables, Michel proposed to rename the extended table as “regions_all” and create a view “regions” corresponding to the current content of this table, which would still allow the FADA-app to only call this overview which only contains the FADA-faunistic zone info.
 Similarly we could create a regions_tdwg table in case this would be needed.

+**To be verified with current table fieldnames** Example input from Excel-template TDWG 3rd level codes column:
+“POL-OO, PAL-IS”
+Would be stored as:
+ID region_type	 code
+xx TDWG        POL-OO
+xx TDWG        PAL-IS

+Example input from DwC-A file _locationID_:
+“ISO:DK”
+Would be stored as:
+ID region_type	 code
+xx ISO         DK

+Example input from DwC-A file _countryCode_:
+“DK”
+Would be stored as (if not already stored from _locationID_):
+ID region_type	 code
+xx ISO         DK

 ### 3.6 Updates to the greferences table
 Currently the greferences table is the one and only table containing bibliographic references in the FADA database that is used in the FADA app/website.
 Moreover, the links with individual taxa, species or faunistic info is not stored, although editor can potentially provide this information by using the refkey-field.
 This is an omission that absolutely needs to be corrected.